Scion tC Performance

 - "… the 2.5-liter 4-cylinder engine, despite being bigger than many competitors, isn't exceptionally powerful, and the tC isn't exactly quick.
 However, we do like the downshift rev-matching technology borrowed from the FR-S, and it's a vast improvement over the old automatic.
 We still prefer the 6-speed manual gearbox both for its light clutch and precise, quick shifts." -- Kelley Blue Book

 - "Though the 179-hp four-cylinder engine in the 2015 Scion tC isn't the most thrilling powertrain in the class, it definitely feels powerful, especially at lower rpm.
 If you're up for shifting your own gears, the six-speed manual is a good choice as it's easy to operate.
 But the more popular automatic is just fine, and fuel economy won't suffer, either." -- Edmunds

 - "The tC powers its front wheels with a 2.5-liter four-cylinder that produces 179 ponies and 173 lb-ft of torque.
 Those are fairly strong numbers for the segment, and buyers can make the most of the output with either a six-speed manual transmission or a six-speed automatic that was recently tweaked to provide quicker shifts and a racy rev-matching function." -- Left Lane News

 Handling and Braking

-- "While tC doesn't feel particularly sporty, its handling is pleasant and confident.
-In turns, body lean is well checked.
-The brakes have a firm and progressive pedal feel." -- Consumer Guide (2012)
+- "While tC doesn't feel quite as nimble as its looks suggest, its handling is pleasant and confident.
+In turns, body lean is well checked." -- Consumer Guide (2013)